 Class limit: 25

-Instructor: Mohamad Zoghi, PhD (Assistant Professor, Mechanical Engineering Technology Department)
+Instructor: Mohamad Zoghi, PhD (Associate Professor and Acting Chair, Automotive Technology Department)

 The deadline for payment is one week prior to the selected workshop date.